top of page

 Board Member

 Brisa Chavez joined the Board of Directors of Voces Unidas de las Montañas in May of 2021.
-She was born in Guachochi, Mexico and was raised in Colorado.
-Brisa earned a Bachelor of Arts degree from Colorado Mesa University with a focus in communication, literature, and English.
-She serves as a connector for communities of color and is passionate about equity work.
-Brisa has worked in public health for over 18 years.
-She is committed to empowering and elevating marginalized voices, and spends time volunteering with various community groups.
-Brisa was recently appointed to the State Board of Human Services in 2021.
+She was born in Guachochi, Chihuahua Mexico, but was raised in Colorado.
+Brisa graduated from Colorado Mesa University and has worked in public health for more than 18 years in the Roaring Fork Valley.
+She serves as a Governor-appointed member of the State Board of Human Services.

 CLAUDIA FRAGOSO